Man shot by Memphis police settles lawsuit against city

 MEMPHIS, Tenn.
 (AP) — A man who survived a shooting by police after a fleeing a traffic stop has settled his lawsuit against the city of Memphis, Tennessee.

-Banks sued a year after the shooting after an investigation showed officers did not have their body cameras activated as required by department policy.
+Banks was critically wounded.
+Banks sued after an investigation showed officers did not have their body cameras activated as required by department policy.

-Three officers involved in the shooting were not charged, though one did resign.
-Banks was charged with evading arrest and unlawful weapons possession.
-He was released from jail after pleading guilty.

 Copyright 2021 The Associated Press.
 All rights reserved.